openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/live-site-culture-and-reliability.md

 ### Cloud

-Devs can deploy things easily directly to the live site which brings them closer to the live site and makes devs helping with live site issues easier
+Devs can deploy things easily directly to the live site which brings them closer to the live site and makes devs helping with live site issues easier.

 ### Learn once and share